Chaoqi

 Chaoqi (炒琪/炒祺) is a traditional Chinese snack.
-It is the dough pieces covered with Guanyin Clay, a kind of soil.
-The primary raw materials for making Chaoqi are flour, edible oil, egg, sugar, salt, and sesame.
-It has various flavors like milk flavor, sesame flavor, and five spices flavor.
+It is made with pieces of dough covered with Guanyin clay, a kind of clay soil.
+The primary materials for making Chaoqi are flour, edible oil, egg, sugar, and salt.
+It is often flavored with milk, sesame, and five-spice powder.

 History

-Chaoqi originated in Yuanqu County, Shanxi province, China over 4,000 years ago.
-Due to the lack of modern transportation back then, journeys were long.
-They may feel nostalgic and unaccustomed to the climate outside of their hometown.
-As a result, they will bring Chaoqi with them because the dough is produced by the water, flour and soil from their hometown.
-Chaoqi gets easily spoiled and needs a preservative.
-To save the dough better, it is covered with an outer layer of Guanyin Clay (A.K.A Kaolinite).
-Chaoqi was listed as an intangible cultural heritage of Shanxi Province on April 24, 2009.
+Chaoqi originated in Yuanqu County, Shanxi province, China, over 4,000 years ago.
+Journeys were long, and travelers often felt nostalgic and unaccustomed to the climate outside of their hometown.
+As a result, they often brought Chaoqi with them because the dough is produced by the water, flour and soil from their hometown.

-Origin of the Snack

-Chaoqi has some legendary origins.
+To prevent the dough from spoiling over time, it is covered with an outer layer of Guanyin clay.
+Chaoqi was listed as an intangible cultural heritage of Shanxi Province by UNESCO on April 24, 2009.

+Mythology

+There exist multiple legends regarding the origin of Chaoqi.
 All of the legends are related to Mount Wangwu, a mountain located 45 kilometers (28 mi) north west of Jiyuan City in China’s Henan province.
 On top of the mountain's main peak is a stone altar where the legendary Yellow Emperor offered sacrifices to the gods.